jrdennisoss/dosboxrm/RMDOS_API.md

 This is the main API call entry point to the driver from user applications such as SPLAYER.EXE or Return to Zork, which is used to control the ReelMagic MPEG video decoders.
-This is normally found at INT 80h, however it appears that it can also be placed in a higher IVT slot if 80h is already occupied (!=0) by something else.
+This is normally found at INT 80h, but it appears that it can also be placed in a higher IVT slot if 80h is already occupied (!=0) by something else.
 See above section "Detection of FMPDRV.EXE From User Applications" for the logic used in user applications to determine which INT number this API is found on.
 For this project, I usually refer to this API as the `driver_call()` function.